decidim/decidim/docs/advanced/endorsable.md

 ## Public view

 ### The "Endorse" button
-Appears in the right-side action card of a detail (show).
+It normally appears in the resource detail view (show).
+At the action card in right-side of the view.
-It allows the user to endorse with each of its identities, the personal one, and the user's user_groups, if any.
+It allows the user to endorse with any of its identities, the personal one, and her user_groups, if any.

 ### EndorsableHelper